sed-seyedi/namesilo-php-sdk/README.md

 # namesilo-php-sdk
-A standalone, fully documented, bugless, fast and super easy to use PHP SDK to register domain names.
+A standalone, fully documented, bugless, fast and super easy to use PHP SDK for registering domain names.

 #### Quick start
 Set `$ns_key` to your api key provided by namesilo and then include namesilo.php in your application.

 #### Setting API key